wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 Program log: Instruction: ReleaseOutbound
 ```

-#### 4. Receive
+#### Receive

-Similar to EVM, Transceivers vary in how they receive messages, since message relaying and verification methods may differ between implementations.
+Similar to EVM, Transceivers vary in how they receive messages since message relaying and verification methods may differ between implementations.

 The Wormhole Transceiver receives a verified Wormhole message on Solana via the `receive_message` entrypoint instruction.
 Callers can use the `receive_wormhole_message` Anchor library function to execute this instruction.
-The instruction verifies the Wormhole VAA and stores it in a `VerifiedTransceiverMessage` account.
+The instruction verifies the Wormhole Verified Action Approvals (VAAs) and stores it in a `VerifiedTransceiverMessage` account.

 The following will be produced in the program logs: